-Refrain from using "kick-down" during the first 1,200 miles (2,000 km) when driving a car equipped with an automatic transmission.
+Do not depress the accelerator to the extent that "kick-down" is actuated during the first 1,200 miles (2,000 km) when driving a car equipped with an automatic transmission.

 Breaking in parking brakes

 To obtain best parking brake performance, the brake linings should be broken in.
 Stop 5-7 times from 30 mph (50 km/h), transmission in neutral, applying the parking brake with the release button pressed in during the stop.
 The force must not lock the rear wheels.
 If this happens, release the brake enough to let the wheels rotate.
 Drive a mile between each stop to cool the brakes.
 Check for proper parking brake operation.